Lukkit/Lukkit/README.md

-# Lukkit

-Lukkit allows developers to create Bukkit plugins quickly and easily using the lua scripting language.

-Since it was first release by UnwrittenFun, Lukkit has moved from developer to developer.
-Although updates have been rolling out from time to time, no one person has been able to continue maintaining Lukkit.
-However, we are trying to change that.

-UnwrittenFun and jammehcow have made the greatest contributions to Lukkit and we would like to thank them for their work.
+The purpose of Lukkit is to allow developers and server administrators to create plugins for the Spigot API with ease using the Lua scripting language.
+The language is simple and can be quick to pick up, even for beginners.
+UnwrittenFun was the original author behind Lukkit.
+However, he abandoned the project and jammehcow took over a couple years later.
+He was able to update the project to 1.11.2, but lacked the time and motivation to continue maintaining the project himself.
+Because of this, Lukkit has been in the hands of a number of developers since jammehcow, but has now landed in the hands of AL_1 and Artex Development.

-The Discord guild has been moved [here](https://discord.gg/mhsyabW).
+The Lukkit Discord guild can be found [here](https://discord.gg/mhsyabW).

-## Wiki

-Because of the amount of updates and changes that have gone into Lukkit, the old wiki pages have been removed and new documentation is being created.
-Information in the current wiki is subject to change at any time and may not be reliable as of right now.

-Check out the new wiki [here](https://lukkit.net).
+### Documentation
+There have been numerous updates and changes made to Lukkit since the original documentation for both Lukkit v1.1.3 and Lukkit v2.0 had been released.
+In order to keep the documentation updated and in the best interest of users, documentation has been moved from using the GitHub wiki to using GitBook.

+The documentation can be found on [here](https://docs.lukkit.net) and on [GitHub](https://github.com/artex-development/docs.lukkit.net).

-## Branch Conventions
+### Branch Conventions
+Lukkit follows a set of branch conventions that make it easier for developers and contributors to manage the project.

-``master`` contains the latest released version of the code.\
+* ``master`` contains the latest released version of Lukkit.
-``dev`` is the actively developed branch.
-Upon a release, it will be merged into ``master``.\
+* ``dev`` is the active development branch.
+Upon a release, this will be merged into ``master``.
-``patch-x.x.x`` will be created with the appropriate version in the branch name when a patch release is in development.
-For example, if there's a bug in release 2.0 and features for 2.1.0 are in the ``dev`` branch, we will pull 2.0 into this new branch, fix the bug, merge to ``master`` and ``dev`` then create a release from ``master``.
-This avoids incomplete features for the next milestone being incorporated into a patch.
+* ``patch-x.x.x`` will be created with the appropriate version in the branch name when a patch release is in development.
+For example, if there is an issue in the v2.0 release and features for v2.1.0 are in the ``dev`` branch, we will pull v2.0 into a new branch, fix the issue, merge into both ``master`` and ``dev`` and then create a release from ``master``.
+This will avoid incomplete features for the next milestone being incorporated into a patch.